Howard Staunton: Staunton–Morphy controversy

 Some 20th century commentators have been more critical of Staunton.
 However some well-known chess writers, including Fred Reinfeld, Israel "Al" Horowitz and Reuben Fine, have been criticised by chess historians for their inaccuracy, both in general and specifically where Staunton is concerned.
 Edward Winter writes, "It is unwise for the 'non-playing' historian to publish his own analysis, although he may be a useful compiler.
 Similarly, players who are unversed in, and indifferent to, chess history should not touch it."

 William Hartston wrote of Staunton's non-match with Morphy:

 G. H. Diggle wrote in the British Chess Magazine:

 Playing strength and style

 There is a famous story that Paul Morphy described Staunton as the author of "some devilish bad games".
 Chess historian Edward Winter traced this back to a book published in 1902, whose author said he had seen a copy of Staunton's The Chess Tournament in which Morphy had written "some devilish bad games" on the title page; Winter was unable to trace the copy.
 Around the time of Staunton's death, Morphy is said to have commented that Staunton may have been the strongest player of his time, had great analytical ability and judgement of positions, but lacked the imagination required to deliberately create opportunities for combinations.

 Twentieth-century opinions of Staunton's play varied enormously.
 Fred Reinfeld, Al Horowitz, and Reuben Fine all condemned it.

+In his book The World of Chess, Anthony Saidy refused to reprint a single Staunton game and said his style of play was mostly about the acquisition of material rather than strategic or analytical brilliance.